john-blackburn/jcc/README.md

 -parseOnly: lex and parse but don't create assembly (no output file)
 ```

 This creates assembly language `source.s` in the current directory.
 Having written this file, the compiler calls the assembler to assemble into an object file and then link into an executable (`source.exe`).
 It also links against the supplied floating point library `floatlib.o`.
 You will see the calls to gcc which accomplish this.
 The assembly file (`source.s`) has some comments in it (beginning with `#`) which show the state of the compiler's internal variables list at various times.
-You can suppress assembly and link stages by using `-c`.
+You can suppress the link stage by using `-c`.

 In addition to compiling, the compiler optionally writes debug info to stdout.
 If `-dumpLex` is specified it writes the output from the lexer (tokens).
 If `-dumpParse` is specified it dumps the output from the parser (an Abstract Syntax Tree of Nodes)